ST

 Guram

 Guram Kervalishvili is the Public Outreach and Communications Editor for the Solar-Terrestrial Division of the European Geosciences Union (EGU).
 He holds a PhD in Physics and Mathematics from Tbilisi State University (TSU), Georgia.
-He is a researcher at the GFZ German Research Centre for Geosciences in Potsdam, Germany.
+He is a researcher at the GFZ Helmholtz Centre for Geosciences in Potsdam, Germany.
 His work focuses on geomagnetic activity indices, space weather and climate, and the Magnetosphere-Ionosphere-Thermosphere system.

 Meet Erika Palmerio, the 2024 Outstanding Early Career Scientist Awardee of the Solar-Terrestrial Division!